 While a swim meet is an excellent way to become more accustomed to competition, open-water racing is a different sort of challenge, and a triathlon swim more different still.
 Rabalais explains: “A triathlon swim is 20 percent or less of the whole competition, and since it’s first, you need to use your energy wisely.”
 You don’t worry about the start and turns as much as you would in a meet, he adds.
 “In a triathlon swim, pacing strategy, position and navigation are of primary importance.”

 Nonetheless, you can prepare for a triathlon swim in a pool.
 “Some masters programs will pile several swimmers in one lane and have them push off at the same time,” Wilson says.
 “This is a great way to experience the bumping of elbows and splashing of feet in a mass start.”

 Pace-line drills provide good practice for drafting.
 Swimmers in the same lane push off immediately after each other and purposely touch the swimmer’s feet in front of them.
 This will make you more comfortable with drafting, which can save up to 15 percent of your energy.
 “When you draft in a race, you don’t actually have to touch the person in front of you: Just stay a couple of feet behind them,” Wilson says.

-Malchow, who returned from his third Olympic Games last year, believes the learning curve with swimming never ends.
+Malchow, who returned from his third Olympic Games in 2004, believes the learning curve with swimming never ends.
 “I’m still learning things about how to race and how to improve,” he says.